 Threshold Limit Value-Surface Limit (TLV-SL): The concentration on workplace equipment and facility surfaces that is not likely to result in adverse effects following dermal exposure or incidental ingestion.
-The

-TLV-SL is intended to supplement airborne TLVs especially those with Skin, DSEN, and RSEN notations, to provide quantitative criteria for establishing acceptable surface concentrations, expressed as mg/100 cm2.
-For systemic effects, consistent with the use of the Skin notation, the TLV-SL will often correspond to the dose permitted by the TLV-TWA over an 8-hour period unless chemical-specific data are available linking adverse effects with surface sample results.
+The TLV-SL is intended to supplement airborne TLVs and especially those with Skin, DSEN and RSEN notations, to provide quantitative criteria for establishing acceptable surface concentrations, expressed as mg/100 cm2.
+For systemic effects, consistent with the use of the Skin notation, the TLV-SL will often correspond to the dose permitted by the TLV-TWA over an 8-hour period, unless chemical-specific data are available linking adverse effects in dermal studies in animals or with surface sample results.
 For certain dermal sensitizers, the surface limit may be established using potency estimates from animal studies, such as the effective concentration causing a 3-fold increase in lymphocyte proliferation (EC3).
 For other sensitizers, including some respiratory sensitizers that cause induction of sensitization via dermal exposure, professional judgment may be required to supplement available surface and airborne monitoring results.
-The Committee acknowledges that surface sampling is not a common practice but hopes that the establishment of a TLV-SL will encourage further development of sampling and analytical methods to facilitate the assessment of surface levels for this selected subset of compounds.
-The Committee also acknowledges that the relative contribution to exposure by the dermal route or accidental ingestion to that by inhalation is scenario-dependent.
+The Committee acknowledges that surface sampling is not a common practice but hopes that establishment of a TLV-SL will encourage further development of sampling and analytical methods to facilitate assessment of surface levels for this selected subset of compounds.
+The Committee also acknowledges that the relative contribution to exposure by the dermal route or accidental ingestion to that by inhalation is scenario dependent.
+The TLV-SL is intended to be used by the practicing industrial hygienist within the context of an overall exposure assessment using a model that includes several compartments and transport processes as described by Schneider et al. 2000 (see Figure 1).